HHC legality map with compass. HHC legality map with compass.

 However, that's where the federal clarity ends.
 The U.S. government has not made a definitive, specific ruling on HHC itself.
 Agencies like the Drug Enforcement Administration (DEA) haven't classified it, and the Food and Drug Administration (FDA) hasn't approved it for any use.
 This silence creates a significant legal gray area.
 While HHC is not illegal at the federal level, it's not explicitly regulated either.
 This lack of clear guidance has prompted states to step in and create their own rules.
 The result is a patchwork of state laws where some fully permit HHC, while others have imposed restrictions or outright bans.
 So, while the federal door is open, your ability to walk through it depends entirely on the state you're in.

-The Role of the 2018 Farm Bill
+What the 2018 Farm Bill Means for HHC

 The 2018 Farm Bill was a landmark piece of legislation that fundamentally changed the cannabis landscape in the United States.
 Before this bill, all cannabis plants, including hemp, were classified as controlled substances.
 The Farm Bill officially removed hemp from that list, creating a legal distinction between it and marijuana.
 Under this law, hemp is defined as any part of the cannabis plant containing less than 0.3% Delta-9 THC by dry weight.
 This is the crucial part for HHC.
 Because HHC is a cannabinoid derived from federally legal hemp, it is also considered legal under the 2018 Farm Bill.
 This act opened the door for many hemp-derived compounds to be legally produced and sold.